UnderwaterOwlbear/underwaterowlbear.github.io/pages/rules.md

 **Stunts**: A combatant can choose to trip, disarm, blind, or otherwise perform a dirty trick on his opponent.
 He makes an attack as normal.
 His opponent can choose to take damage as normal, or suffer the effects of the combat manuever.

-**Withdraw**: When a combatant within melee range of an enemy moves out of melee range, the enemy may immediately make a melee attack against the combatant.
-This can be avoided if the withdrawing combatant succeeds on a **DEX** save.

-> Charge and withdraw are my attempts to incentivize some more movement in theater-of-the-mind combat.

 ---

 ## Morale & Fleeing